Emuzex/virgo-ui/docs/guide/features/dx-focused.md

 :::card Easy Customization On The Fly

-As Anu is built on top of utility classes, it has edge over the frameworks that uses SCSS or don't have utility classes.
+As Virgo is built on top of utility classes, it has edge over the frameworks that uses SCSS or don't have utility classes.

 Thanks to utility classes at some point if you want to change anything regarding the component once, only then can utility classes easily let you perform changes.